LaifsV1/YUP/reference_manual.md

     Encountered while evaluating 'by induction on list'.
       (line 106 , col 12) to (line 106 , col 34)

 In addition to printing to the console, the Proof Checker does actually return a value.
-This value should be `1` or `0` following Unix conventions for success and failure respectively.
+This value should be `0` or `1` following Unix conventions for success and failure respectively.
 This is especially helpful for writing scripts that check a batch of proof files.

+You can also supply YUP with "--version", which outputs the version of YUP.

 Syntax for proof files can be seen in the sample proofs provided, you can find the proofs under [extra/sample_proofs](/extra/sample_proofs).